Quantum Mechanics in a New Light: Manifestation

-This transition from absolute unity to the multiplicity of the manifested world passes through several stages.
-Through these stages the world's differentiation into distinguishable objects and distinguishable regions of space is gradually realized.
-There is a stage at which Being appears to be a multitude of formless particles.
-This stage is probed by high-energy physics and known to us through correlations between the counterfactual clicks of non-existent detectors, i.e., in terms of transition probabilities between in-states and out-states.
+The transition from the absolute unity of Being to the multiplicity of the macroworld passes through several stages.
+Across these stages, the world's differentiation into distinguishable regions of space and distinguishable objects with definite properties is gradually realized.
+There is a stage at which Being presents itself as a multitude of formless particles.
+This stage is probed by high-energy physics and known to us through correlations between the counterfactual clicks of imagined detectors, i.e., in terms of transition probabilities between in-states and out-states.
 There are stages that mark the emergence of form, albeit a type of form that cannot yet be visualized.
 The forms of nucleons, nuclei, and atoms can only be mathematically described, as probability distributions over abstract spaces of increasingly higher dimensions.
 At energies low enough for atoms to be stable, it becomes possible to conceive of objects with fixed numbers of components, and these we describe in terms of correlations between the possible outcomes of unperformed measurements.
-The next stage---closest to the actual manifested world---contains the first objects with forms that can be visualized---the atomic configurations of molecules.
-But it is only the final stage---the manifested macroscopic world---that contains the actual detector clicks and the actual measurement outcomes that have made it possible to discover and study the correlations in terms of which quantum mechanics describes the transition from the unity of Being to the multiplicity of the manifested world.
+The next stage---closest to the manifested world---contains the first objects with forms that can be visualized---the atomic configurations of molecules.
+But it is only the final stage---the manifested macroscopic world---that contains the actual detector clicks and the actual measurement outcomes that have made it possible to discover and study the correlations that govern the quantum domain.